nachiket-gohil/simple_animated_button/README.md

 import 'package:simple_animated_button/simple_animated_button.dart';
 ```

-[4] To contribute in this package you can:
-- Raise the Merge Request
-- Reach out to nachiketgohil185@gmail.com

 ## Usage Example

 > You can also Render the Basic UI of button by just adding required parameters.